DA who charged officer with felony murder in Brooks shooting is in tight runoff election

 Howard, according to the AJC, predicted he would be cleared of the allegations against him, calling them an "administrative matter."
 He also noted the timing of the investigation ahead of the June 9 primary, according to the AJC, saying it "is not lost on me."

-In the midst of the tough election fight and allegations against him, Howard on Wednesday announced severe charges against Rolfe, who fatally shot Rayshard Brooks during a DUI investigation that went horribly wrong.
+In the midst of the tough election fight and allegations against him, Howard on Wednesday announced severe charges against Rolfe, who fatally shot Rayshard Brooks during a DUI stop that went horribly wrong.
 During the June 12 incident, a scuffle broke out, and Brooks ran with one of two responding officers' Tasers leading up to the shooting.

 Rolfe faces 11 charges including, felony murder, which could potentially lead to the death penalty, and a second officer, Devin Brosnan, is facing three charges, including aggravated assault.